-The Group recognises that "safe at work" and "accident prevention" are the two keys of matters related to great social concern.
-Accordingly, the Group is committed to strictly comply with all applicable statutory requirements and contractual obligations, the Group has also developed occupational health and safety policies which are formally documented in the Employee Handbook and Internal Control and Operations Manual to protect its employees including subcontractors and others who may be affected.
+The Group recognises that "safe at work" and "accident prevention" are the two key matters related to great social concerns.
+Accordingly, the Group is committed to strictly comply with all applicable statutory requirements and contractual obligations.
+The Group has also developed occupational health and safety policies which are formally documented in the Employee Handbook and Internal Control and Operations Manual to protect its employees including subcontractors and others who may be affected.
 Appropriate steps will be taken to meet and, in any cases, exceed these requirements through continual improvement.

-In order to achieve the Group's commitment, it has implemented the following measures:
+In order to achieve the Group's commitment, the Group has implemented the following measures:

-- (i) Giving proper consideration on safety requirements when making decisions about other business priorities, such as productivity and profitability; - (ii) Setting objectives and targets for maintenance as well as developing and adopting best practice methods, then monitoring and reviewing the Group's safety performance against these objectives and targets; - (iii) Promoting safety policy in its understanding, implementation and maintenance at all levels; - (iv) Providing training and the appropriate tools and equipment to employees and sub-contractors to enable them to perform their task safely; and - (v) Reviewing occupational health and safety policies annually to ensure its compliance.
+- Giving proper consideration on safety requirements when making decisions about other business priorities, such as productivity and profitability; - Setting objectives and targets for maintenance as well as developing and adopting best practice methods, then monitoring and reviewing the Group's safety performance against these objectives and targets; - Promoting safety policy in its understanding, implementation and maintenance at all levels; - Providing training and the appropriate tools and equipment to employees and sub-contractors to enable them to perform their task safely; and - Reviewing occupational health and safety policies annually to ensure its compliance.

-Training and promotion at workplace, such as display of safety posters and warning signs are provided at working area for promotion of the occupational health and safety culture to employees and subcontractors.
+Training and promotions at workplace, such as display of safety posters and warning signs, are provided at working area for promotion of the occupational health and safety culture to employees and subcontractors.
 Besides, incentive scheme was addressed on site to encourage staff's onsite safety performance.

-There were no work-related fatalities that occurred in each of the past three years including Year 2021 and there were no records of lost days due to work injury during Year 2021.
+There were no work-related fatalities that occurred in each of the past three years including 2022.
+During 2022, the lost days due to work injury was 78 (2021: Nil).

-In response to the ongoing outbreak of coronavirus disease 2019 (the "COVID-19"), the Group continues to implement the health and safety precautionary measures in pursuant to the local authority's hygiene guidelines.
-The Group's anti-COVID-19 measures include, but not limited to, measuring body temperature before entering to the business premises; providing disposable hand sanitisers in the entry of the business premises; sterilising designated high risk areas frequently; keeping a proper communicating and working distance; fully disinfecting business premises regularly; and employee diversion dinning to reduce crowd gathered.
-The Group also encourages encouraged vaccination of its employees through offering incentives.
+In response to the coronavirus disease 2019 (the "COVID-19"), the Group continued to implement the health and safety precautionary measures in pursuant to the local authority's hygiene guidelines.
+The Group's anti-COVID-19 measures included, but were not limited to, measuring body temperature before entering the business premises; providing disposable hand sanitisers in the entry of the business premises; sterilising designated high risk areas frequently; keeping a proper communicating and working distance; fully disinfecting business premises regularly; and employee diversion dinning to reduce crowd gathered.
+The Group also encouraged vaccination of its employees through offering incentives.
+The management is responsible for monitoring the occupational, health and safety policy at the workplace.

-During Year 2021, the Group was no aware of any material non-compliance with laws and regulations in relation to occupational health and safety that would have a significant impact on the Group, including, but not limited to, the Occupational Safety and Health Ordinance.
-In addition, there was no report of significant fines or sanctions as a result of non-compliance with the relevant laws and regulations in Year 2021.
+During 2022, the Group was not aware of any material non-compliance with laws and regulations in relation to occupational health and safety that would have a significant impact on the Group including, but not limited to, the Occupational Safety and Health Ordinance.
+In addition, there was no report of significant fines or sanctions as a result of non-compliance with the relevant laws and regulations in 2022.